morgenfriedel/dotfiles/README.md

 ## Ubuntu

-Currently version 16.04 (Xenial Xerus) with packages for Node and AWS.
+Currently version 22.04 (Jammy Jellyfish) with packages for Node and AWS.

 ```
 Window Manager: i3